-Part IV - Transportation Standards (not applicable to NLCHC)
+Part IV - Transportation Standards (content not available)

 Part IV.1 - Design of Public Spaces Standard (Accessibility Standards for the Built Environment)

 Exterior Paths of Travel

 NLCHC is responsible for the building and grounds of its Forest site.
 NLCHC shall ensure that any exterior paths of travel that they construct or redevelop and intend to maintain meet the requirements of this standard.